-When a homeowner dies, who inherits the home is typically decided by a will or probate.
-But what about a home that has a mortgage on it?
-Are your next-of-kin responsible for your mortgage debts when you die?
-What happens to surviving family members who still live in the home in question?
+When a homeowner dies, the inheritance of a home is typically decided by a will or probate proceedings.
+But what happens when the property has a mortgage on it?
+Will your next of kin be responsible for your mortgage debt?
+What will happen to your surviving family members who still live in the home?

-Typically, debt is recouped from your estate when you die.
-This means that before any assets can be passed onto heirs, the executor of your estate will first use those assets to pay off your creditors.
+Your debts are typically paid from your estate after you die.
+Before any assets can pass to your heirs, the executor of your estate will use your assets to pay off your creditors.

-With mortgage debt, however, the process is different.
+However, with mortgage debt, the process is different.

-If, when you die, nobody takes over the mortgage or makes payments, then the mortgage servicer will begin the process of foreclosing on the home.
+If no one takes over the mortgage after your death, your mortgage servicer will begin the process of foreclosing on the home.

-Typically, when a mortgaged property transfers ownership, a due-on-sale clause requires that the full loan amount be repaid right away.
-However, there are laws in place to protect heirs of property that allow them to take over the title of the home (meaning that they’re the legal owner of the home) without triggering the due-on-sale clause.
+Typically, when a mortgaged property transfers ownership, a due-on-sale clause – or alienation clause – is activated, and the remaining mortgage balance must be paid immediately.
+However, there are laws that allow heirs to inherit the title of a home (making them the legal owner of the property) without triggering the due-on-sale clause.

-So, if you’re the heir to a loved one’s house after their death, you can assume the mortgage on the home and continue making monthly payments, picking up where your loved one left off.
+So, if you’ve inherited the home of a loved one, you can assume their mortgage and continue making monthly payments, picking up right where they left off.

-Additionally, heirs should be able to continue making payments to keep the mortgage current, even if the account hasn’t yet been legally assumed by the heir.
+Heirs should also be able to continue making payments to keep the mortgage current even if they haven’t legallyassumed the property’s title.

-There is an exception to this situation, which is when the mortgage has a co-signer.
-If someone co-signed the mortgage loan, regardless of whether they have any right to ownership over the property, they’ll be responsible for taking over sole responsibility on the mortgage.
+The exception in this situation is when the mortgage has a co-signer.
+Co-signers are solely responsible for the mortgage regardless of whether they have any right to ownership over the property.

 How To Get Information On The Mortgage